One doctor’s journey

 Thanks for the insights and ideas given by Kate Bresler-Jones, Steve Crone, Naomi Elton, Liz Gagiano, Ann Heath, Claire Horndern, Dominic Johson, Aimee Manicon, Joe Meredith, John Phillips, Rachel Rummery, Chris Smith, Emma Stewart, Haido Vlachos and numerous Anonymous contributors.

-Written by Richard Stevens FRCGP, Associate Director and Coach at the Thames Valley Professional Support Unit and Trustee of the Royal Medical Benevolent Fund.
+Written by Dr Richard Stevens FRCGP, Associate Director and Coach at the Thames Valley Professional Support Unit and Trustee of the RMBF.

 This publication was produced with support from BMA Giving.